scottish-government-design-system/designsystem.gov.scot/patterns/grid-navigation/index.md

 Presenting category items in a grid format makes the best use of available space in the page.

-Providing a the title and the summary of a piece of content helps users make the correct choice when faced with a number of content items in a navigation group.
+Providing the title and the summary of a piece of content helps users make the correct choice when faced with a number of content items in a navigation group.
 Reusing category items in multiple navigation patterns helps to create a consistent user experience.

 ## Responsive variations